A circle is centered on point B. Points A, C

 \end{eqnarray}

-and ANGLE_B_LABEL
+CENTRAL_LABEL and ANGLE_B_LABEL are supplementary.

 \begin{eqnarray}